 3. Euro market

-Most of the time, the bonds are written by an international syndicate and sold in several national markets simultaneously.
-Issuers of Eurobonds include international corporations, supranational, and countries.
+Most of the time, the bonds are written by an international syndicate and sold in several different national markets simultaneously.
+Issuers of Eurobonds include international corporations, supranational companies, and countries.

 Thank you for reading CFI’s article on international bonds.
-To keep learning and advancing your career, we recommend these resources:
+To keep learning and advancing your career, we recommend these additional CFI resources: